drsoares/digital-cv/index.md

 ### **grupo@work** `2013.12 - 2014.12`

 _Backend Developer_<br>
 Joined the company to work on a brand new project for the major cinema theater holding in Portugal.
-Project included building a brand new ticketing solution for many platforms (in person, mobile, web, etc...) and managing the bar stocks as well.
+Project included building a brand new ticketing solution for many platforms (in person, mobile, web, etc...) and managing the bar inventory as well.
 Technologies: Java7, Maven, Spring, PostgreSQL, Apache Tapestry, Liquibase, SymmetricDS, Swing.

 ### **PT Inovação** `2012.02 - 2013.12`